sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-sdk.md

 ## Node and Typescript support

-- This SDK supports all non end-of-life Node versions.
+- This SDK supports all non-end-of-life Node versions.
-- This SDK supports all non end-of-life Typescript versions.
+- This SDK supports all non-end-of-life Typescript versions.

 ## Install